K-PaaS/application-platform-guide-eng/install/application_platform/kpaas_ap.md

 ## <div id='2.5'/>2.5.
 Cloud Config Setting

 When deploying VMs through BOSH, IaaS-related network, storage, and VM-related settings are defined as Cloud Config.
-When downloading the paasta-deployment installation file, you can check examples of cloud configurations by IaaS in the ~/workspace/paasta-deployment/cloud-config directory and modify cloud-config.yml to fit IaaS.
+When downloading the ap-deployment installation file, you can check examples of cloud configurations by IaaS in the ~/workspace/ap-deployment/cloud-config directory and modify cloud-config.yml to fit IaaS.
-Cloud Config should be applied to BOSH prior to PaaS-TA AP deployment.
+Cloud Config should be applied to BOSH prior to K-PaaS AP deployment.

-- [cloud-config.yml] (https://github.com/PaaS-TA/paasta-deployment/blob/master/cloud-config/aws-cloud-config.yml) is an example based on AWS
+- [cloud-config.yml] (https://github.com/K-PaaS/ap-deployment/blob/master/cloud-config/aws-cloud-config.yml) is an example based on AWS

 ```
 ## azs :: Defines Availability Zone